Carter Work Project 2023

 The 2023 Jimmy & Rosalynn Carter Work Project will take place at Habitat Charlotte Region’s large-scale affordable housing neighborhood, The Meadows at Plato Price.
 Named after the Plato Price School, this historically significant West Charlotte area was once a thriving African-American neighborhood.
 Plato Price School closed in the 1960s when desegregation took hold, and the land lay vacant until the city of Charlotte donated it to Habitat Charlotte Region in 2019.

-Over five days, future homeowners will work alongside Brooks, Yearwood and hundreds of other volunteers from Charlotte and around the world to build 20 single-family affordable homes on nine acres of land.
+Over five days, future homeowners will work alongside Brooks, Yearwood and hundreds of other volunteers from Charlotte and around the world to build 27 single-family affordable homes.

 Habitat Charlotte Region broke ground on the project Sept.
 8, 2021.
 With seven homes already under construction, the entire 39-home project is expected to be completed by early 2025.